vrm-c/vrm.dev/content/en/docs/univrm/gltf/gltf_about.md

 * Camera[^vrm_not_supported]
 * Light source[^vrm_not_supported]

-An entire 3D scene can be recorded.
+An entire 3D scene can be stored.

 * OpenGL right-handed, Y-UP coordinate system
 * Meter (unit)